clux/logule/README.md

 - Mute specific log levels globablly
 - Mute non-fatal info from certain branches of code
 - Mute chatty modules
-- Show all logs from new modules you just started developing for
+- Unmute new/experimental modules during development

 as well as being able to configure *how* your: